OdatNurd/OverrideAudit/docs/content/config/keybinds.md

 As shipped, OverrideAudit contains two key bindings, both of which have a [context](https://www.sublimetext.com/docs/key_bindings.html#context-key){: target="_blank" }
-applied to ensure that they are only active in the correct place.
+applied to ensure that they are only active in the correct place so that they do not get in the way of any other key bindings you might already be using.

 ### Toggle Override/Diff View